 The last item you’ll need is a payment.
 The Articles of Organization costs $100, so have a check or credit card ready when you file.

 Finally, processing time varies depending on which option you choose.
-If you’re in a hurry, consider the online option which will process within seven days.
+If you’re in a hurry, consider the online option which will process within seven business days.
 For even quicker service, expedited processing in person can be done while you wait.
-Standard processing, through the mail or in person, is four to six weeks.
+Standard processing, through the mail or in person, is 4-6 weeks.